porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 An up-to-date version is available in the corporate Maven repository.
 If you do not have access to this repository, you have to build our own version (see [Building](#building))

+# Main / Java 11 branch

+Currently we are maintaining two branches:

+* `master`: Contains the version 2 of the Java client, that needs at least Java 17 and, if you are using Spring, it needs Spring 6.
+* `java-11`: Contains the version 1 of the Java client, that's suited for Java 11 and, if you are using Spring, it's only compatible with Spring 5.

 # Using the Java client

 The Java client has been designed to **reduce its dependencies to a minimum**.
 All dependencies are "provided", which means, you have to define them on your own - within your project.
 Currently you have the following options:

 -   **Just use the DTOs**: You don't need any dependencies for this.
 You don't need Spring for this.
--   **Java 9 HTTP Client**: Use the Java 9 HTTP Client for the communication and Jackson for the JSON mapping and.
+-   **Java HTTP Client**: Use the Java HTTP Client introduced with Java 9 for the communication and Jackson for the JSON mapping and.
 You don't need Spring for this.
 -   **Apache HTTP Client**: Use the Apache HTTP Client for the communication and Jackson for the JSON mapping and.
 You don't need Spring for this.
+-   **Spring 6**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
+You need Spring 6 to be compatible.
 -   **Spring 5**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
+The `master` is not compatible with Spring 5.
+Use the version the `java-11` branch.
 -   **Spring 4**: It uses Jackson for the JSON mapping and a Spring Web client (RestTemplate) for the communication.
+It will be remove from the `master` branch, please use the version the `java-11` branch.

 ## Just use the DTOs